aawarner/CSR1000v_Vmware_Deployment/README.md

 ## Requirements

 This role requires the vmware_guest module and Ansible 2.8.
+Tested environment consisted of ESXi 6.5 and vCenter 6.5.

 ## Setup